Field Trip Performances “Frequently Asked Questions”

 A. No. For safety reasons, we will not be able to accept payments at the performance site.
 Because we start touring in February and travel the rest of the school year, all payments are due prior to the production.
 Please attach a copy of your invoice with your school’s check.
 Please send one check for all students and parents (please do not send individual checks from your students.)
 Check should be made out to: TENNESSEE THEATRE COMPANY and mailed to: Tennessee Theatre Company, 242 West Main St. #361, Hendersonville, TN 37075.
 Payments are confirmed via e-mail, you will receive a receipt noting payment.
 If there is a problem making payment by the due date, please call or email and let us know.

-Q. What if we gain students after we send payment?
+Q. What if we gain students after we the send payment?

 Q. When will I receive the study guide?